Contact

 weiye 0

 First, it is abundant naturally and easily recyclable, so it is sustainable.
 It is also low-cost compared to steel and fiberglass and requires little maintenance compared to materials like wood.
 Aluminum also comes with properties such as being corrosion-resistant, U.V resistant, highly durable, and anti-bacterial.
 On top of that, aluminum profiles come with different designs applicable to varying preferences and house styles.
-These include;
+These include:

 Casement windows

 Aluminum casement windows are either top-hung or side-hung.
 The top-hung casement windows open upwards, while side-hung windows open from left to right.
 Their advantage is that they offer perfect control over the weather, especially wind and rain.
-You can open them to the exact angle depending on whether you want ventilation or protect wind or rain.
+You can open them to the exact angle depending on whether you want ventilation or protection from wind or rain.

 They serve well in different rooms, including the home office, bedroom, living room, and kitchen.
 They also provide one of the best security as the locks are embedded in the frame.